OpenEvalProject/evals/manuscripts/elife-92169/v1/manuscript.md

 **Figure 3.:** (A) Correlation matrices of Wfs for all pairs of target numbers for the slow-tapping condition.
 (B) Correlation strength as a function of numerical ratio, for the slow-tapping condition.
 Small black filled symbols show bootstrapped average correlation strengths of randomized Wfs matrices.
 Dashed lines are the best linear fit on unbinned data and error bars are ±1 s.e.m.
 Symbols represent means (N30 and N29 for fast and slow tapping respectively), best linear fit slopes were: –0.58±0.11 and –0.57±0.07 for fast and slow respectively, both different from zero p<0.001.
 C&D. Like A and B, for the slow-tapping condition.

-## Hierarchical clustering and principal component analysis
+### Hierarchical clustering and principal component analysis

 The hierarchical clustering was performed on normalised (z-scores) Weber fractions using the linkage method.
 The distances were calculated with the Euclidean metric and the ‘ward’ algorithm was used to compute the distance between clusters.
 The number of clusters was determined by the inconsistency index (computed by the build in inconsistent function in Matlab 2021a) and results reported as a dendrogram.
 As for the PCA, to check the validity of this analysis, we tested it with randomized correlation matrices, with a bootstrap approach.
 On each of 10,000 iterations, separately for each participant, the Weber fractions were randomized between numerosities, and a new clustering was computed.
 Then at each iteration, we looked at the structure of the clusters, counting the time on which the clusters (separately for the fast and slow tapping conditions) contained contiguous numbers (as in Figure 4A, B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/92169/elife-92169-fig4-v1.jpg)

-**Figure 4.:** A) and slow (C) tapping conditions.Panels B and D show the strength of the first two principal components from a PCA on the Wfs measured in the fast (B) and slow (D) tapping conditions (N30 and N29 respectively).
+**Figure 4.:** Panels B and D show the strength of the first two principal components from a PCA on the Wfs measured in the fast (B) and slow (D) tapping conditions (N30 and N29 respectively).
 The strength of these components is shown as a function of the different numerical target levels.
 The smooth curves are logGaussian fits to the component strengths.

 The principal component analysis was performed on normalised (z-scores) and centred Weber fractions and factors rotated with the non-orthogonal promax method (but orthogonal varimax provides similar results).
 The number of components was determined as those exceeding an eigenvalue of 1 and from visual inspection of the scree plots.

-## Modeling
+### Modeling

 As a preliminary analysis, we modeled the behavior of a system with 1, 2 or 4 channels, assuming that each channel would process stimuli with a gaussian tuning (like the illustration of Figure 1).
 The one-channel model had infinitely broad tuning, and the tuning of the two- and four-channel models was allowed to vary between 0.5 and 2oc taves.
 The peak of the tuning was equally spaced in log coordinates to be 8 and 32 for the two-channel model and 8, 12.7, 20.1 and 32 for the four-channel model.
 The behavior for numerosities handled by more than one channel was determined by a weighted average of the various channels.
 The average WF of the channels taken from the actual dataset (i.e. 0.176 for the slow and fast tapping); however, the specific values for each observers could vary following a gaussian distribution whose standard deviation was varied to achieve best fit.
 We then calculated predicted correlations simulating 25 repetitions for each numerosity and observer.
 Without any noise correlations between the same channel would approximate 1.
 Hence to achieve reasonable levels of correlation, we assumed that the actual measured WF was corrupted by some noise which we manipulated to mimic the average correlation between observed in the actual experiment.
 Correlation matrices were obtained by simulating 1000 experiments with cohorts of 29–30 observers to yield the best fit (R2).